0xr0bert/phase-seminar-20221026/presentation.md

 ## Conclusions

-- Thinking about norms and habits are key.
+- Thinking about norms and habits are key to understanding the decision to commute.
 - In our sample intervention, habits and norms allow us to destabilize the convention of commuting by car.
 We disrupt this convention by preventing the effect of habit (on car-free days); this then leads to a change in norm.
 - Further work could extend our model by calibrating the built environment data to see how the environment interacts with social norms.